PetSmart Dispute Resolution Policy

 I acknowledge that I have had the opportunity to review the PetSmart Dispute Resolution Policy (“DRP”) by clicking on a hyperlink in PetSmart’s job application system in which I am making these acknowledgments and/or by visiting the Internet URL address https://www.petsmartcorporate.com/disputeresolutionpolicy/, that I have read the DRP, and that I understand the DRP’s terms and provisions, which are incorporated herein by this reference as though set forth in full.

-In consideration of, as presently applicable, either (a) my application for employment with Company and Company’s consideration of me for potential employment, or (b) my employment or continued employment by Company, I hereby agree that if any Covered Disputes (as defined in the DRP) exist or arise between me and Company (as defined in the DRP), Company and I are and will be bound by the provisions, terms, and conditions of the DRP, including its final and binding arbitration and Representative Action and PAGA Action (both as defined in the DRP) waiver provisions and its Mass Arbitrations (as defined in the DRP) provisions.
-I further understand and agree that nothing in the DRP changes that my employment by Company will be (if I have not yet been hired), or is and will continue to be (if I am presently employed), “at will” and can be terminated at any time for any reason by either me or Company.
+In consideration of, as presently applicable, either (a) my application for employment with Company and Company’s consideration of me for potential employment, or (b) my employment or continued employment by Company, I hereby agree that if any Covered Disputes (as defined in the DRP) exist or arise between the Company and me (as defined in the DRP), the Company and I are and will be bound by the provisions, terms, and conditions of the DRP, including its final and binding arbitration and Representative Action and Representative PAGA Action (both as defined in the DRP) waiver provisions and its Mass Arbitrations (as defined in the DRP) provisions.
+I further understand and agree that nothing in the DRP changes that my employment by the Company will be (if I have not yet been hired), or is and will continue to be (if I am presently employed), “at will” and can be terminated at any time for any reason by either the Company or me.

-I acknowledge, understand, and agree that I can elect to not be bound by the DRP or its Chosen State Law provisions by following the procedures set forth in Section 21 of the DRP (“IS THERE A WAY TO OPT-OUT OF THE DRP OR ITS CHOSEN STATE LAW?”) for giving Company written or electronic notice of my election within 30 days of either my application for employment or being put on notice during my employment of the DRP’s existence and provisions, and that if I do not follow those procedures, Company and I will be required to arbitrate any Covered Disputes in accordance with the terms of the DRP.
-I further acknowledge, understand, and agree that Company does not have a preference as to whether I elect to not be bound by the DRP or its Chosen State Law provisions, that I am not in fear of retaliation or reprisals (which is strictly prohibited by Company), that I can consult with independent legal counsel (at my own expense) about whether I should make such an election, that no representations about the DRP have been made to me by Company other than as set forth herein and in the DRP, and that I will not rely on any representations about the DRP by Company other than as set forth herein and in the DRP.
+I acknowledge, understand, and agree that I can elect not to be bound by the DRP or its Chosen State Law provisions by following the procedures set forth in Section 21 of the DRP (“OPTING OUT OF THE DRP OR ITS CHOSEN STATE LAW”) for giving the Company written or electronic notice of my election within 30 days of either my application for employment or being put on notice during my employment of the DRP’s existence and provisions, and that if I do not follow those procedures, the Company and I will be required to arbitrate any Covered Disputes in accordance with the terms of the DRP.
+I further acknowledge, understand, and agree that the Company does not have a preference as to whether I elect not to be bound by the DRP or its Chosen State Law provisions, that I am not in fear of retaliation or reprisals (which is strictly prohibited by the Company), that I can consult with independent legal counsel (at my own expense) about whether I should make such an election, that no representations about the DRP have been made to me by the Company other than as set forth herein and in the DRP, and that I will not rely on any representations about the DRP by the Company other than as set forth herein and in the DRP.